official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “… he didn’t want to take any decision or accept any of these options.
 I think in retrospect … this was because … this was the time … when we were pressing for the Americans to consider the UN route.
-I think he didn’t want to give any signal that he was keen to think about a military alternative …”5
+I think he didn’t want to give any signal that he was keen to think about a military alternative …”[^5]

-24. The other background papers sent to Mr Blair included advice from the FCO on the attitudes of allies, the history of weapons inspection, and from Mr Scarlett on the cohesion of the Iraqi regime.6 Those are addressed later in this Section.
+24. The other background papers sent to Mr Blair included advice from the FCO on the attitudes of allies, the history of weapons inspection, and from Mr Scarlett on the cohesion of the Iraqi regime.[^6] Those are addressed later in this Section.

-4 Minute Rycroft to Prime Minister, 31 July 2002, ‘Iraq: Background Papers’.
+[^4]: Minute Rycroft to Prime Minister, 31 July 2002, ‘Iraq: Background Papers’.
-5 Public hearing, 30 November 2009, page 36.
+[^5]: Public hearing, 30 November 2009, page 36.
-6 Minute Rycroft to Prime Minister, 31 July 2002, ‘Iraq: Background Papers’.
+[^6]: Minute Rycroft to Prime Minister, 31 July 2002, ‘Iraq: Background Papers’.

 96

-The Report of the Iraq Inquiry25.
-A manuscript note records that the papers were seen by Mr Blair.7
+25. A manuscript note records that the papers were seen by Mr Blair.[^7]

 ## The attitudes of allies
 26. The FCO advised that achieving an EU consensus on Iraq would be difficult.